 H.B.W.
-Middle School provides many opportunities for students to take curriculum-based field trips, like our environmental trip for fifth graders or a sixth grade trip to the Museum of Natural History in New York City.
+Middle School provides many opportunities for students to take curriculum-based field trips, like our environmental and team building trip for fifth graders or a sixth grade trip to the Museum of Natural History in New York City.
 Other extra-curricular events include assemblies, visits to our local museums and restaurants, visits from parents and community members with particular specialties or stories to discuss, and participation in cooperative activities and contests, like Battle of the Books and Academically Speaking.

 Our students have the opportunity to pick from over twenty clubs to join.
 Some of them focus on the following: intramurals, service, art, cooking, Chinese culture, and environmental issues.
 Our visual and performing artists can opt for the drawing club or perform in the spring musical.
 Our young writers and photographers work on filling the pages of the yearbook and literary magazine.
 Students in H.B.W. bands and choruses consistently receive superior evaluations in regional competitions and on average, four to five musicians and singers are accepted into regional honors groups annually.

 Students receive academic, social, and emotional support not only from their teachers, but through a comprehensive, developmental Guidance Program.
 They take advisory classes with their guidance counselor in 5th and 6th grade.
 Students are encouraged to accept and assist one another through participation in Student Council and numerous service projects.
 The H.B.W. community is particularly well known for its generosity and commitment to giving back to the community.
 H.B.W. students have raised over $500,000 over the past thirteen years for the American Heart Association during the Jump Rope for Heart campaign, including raking 1st in the state for the amount of money raised during the 2013-2014 school year.
 During the 2021-2022 school year, HBW joined forces with VHS in raising over $15,000 in support of the American Cancer Association.

 H.B.W. is able to be successful in educating our children because of the supportive community of Verona and a very strong School/Community Association.
 Both complement H.B.W.’s efforts to provide challenging, supportive, and relevant experiences for our middle-schoolers.